XiaoMi/ha_xiaomi_home/README.md

     - '*'   # Filter out all services.
 It is equivalent to completely ignoring the device with such MIoT-Spec-V2. urn:miot-spec-v2:device:gateway:0000A019:xiaomi-hub1:
     services:
-    - '3'   # Filter out the service whose iid=3.
+    - '3'   # Filter out the siid=3 service.
     properties:
-    - '4.*' # Filter out all properties in the service whose iid=4.
+    - '4.*' # Filter out all properties in the siid=4 service.
     events:
-    - '4.1' # Filter out the iid=1 event in the iid=4 service.
+    - '4.1' # Filter out the eiid=1 event in the siid=4 service.
     actions:
-    - '4.1' # Filter out the iid=1 action in the iid=4 service.
+    - '4.1' # Filter out the aiid=1 action in the siid=4 service.
 ```

 Device information service (urn:miot-spec-v2:service:device-information:00007801) of all devices will never be converted to Home Assistant entity.